Policies and Agreements

 Find information on Walla Walla Community College and Spokane Community Colleges.

-Further questions, please contact the Office of New Student Recruitment at (208) 792‐2378 or the
+If you have further questions, please contact the Office of New Student Recruitment at (208) 792‐2378 or the

 Transcript Evaluator at (208) 792‐2210.